anyakeller/k-and-r-revamp/README.md

 The main templates are located in `resources/views` The partials are located in `resources/views/partials`

-The main file which wraps every page is `resources/views/layouts/app.blade.php`.
+The main file which wraps every post page is `resources/views/layouts/app.blade.php`.
 It is best not to modify this one.

+I created a second custom version of app.blade.php for all static pages `resources/views/layouts/static.blade.php`.
+It is also best not to modify this one.

-#### The template files to be aware of:
+#### Some (but not all) template files to be aware of which aren't exactly self-explanitory:

-##### Files in BOLD are _relatively safe to edit_

-##### The other files should be modified with CARE and CAUTION
+##### All file modifications should me made with with CARE and CAUTION as they are all linked to one another

--   **`header.blade.php`** - the page header for all views - currently the "KITE AND ROCKET RESEARCH" text
 -   `front-page.blade.php` - page view for the main landing/home page; - redirects to featured video, otherwise uses latest video
 -   `single-krvideo.blade.php` - page for a singluar video-post page - main video at top, the rest of the video posts in their categroies below
-    -   **`partials/content-single-video.blade.php`** - the partial for displaying a specific video post on its own page - uses main-video
+    -   `partials/content-single-video.blade.php` - the partial for displaying a specific video post on its own page - uses main-video
-        -   **`partials/main-video.blade.php`** - the partial for displaying the main video player and description
+        -   `components/main-video.blade.php` - the partial for displaying the main video player and description
-    -   **`partials/swiper-video-category-row.blade.php`** - the partial for displaying the video category swiper rows
+    -   `components/swiper-video-category-row.blade.php` - the partial for displaying the video category swiper rows
+        -   `components/video-card.blade.php` - individual video card (for use with swiper slides or not)
+-   `search.blade.php` - the search results page
+-   `page-ideabank.blade.php` - the ideabank page
+-   `page-labcam.blade.php` - the labcam page

 #### The only wordpress PHP file to care about

-`functions.php` - contains integral functions for the site at the top with some custom helper functions at the bottom - you can add helper functions that will be globally available across all the templates
+`functions.php` - contains integral functions for the site at the top with some custom helper functions at the bottom - you can add helper functions that will be globally available across all the templates but it's best to stick them in one of the files in `app/`

 ### Roots Sage

 The directory `app/` has a lot of stuff that goes above and beyond wodpress's functions.php.
-While together `filters.php`, `helpers.php`, and `setup.php` are supposed to be used in the place of functions.php, I can't always get it to work.
+While `filters.php`, `helpers.php`, and `setup.php` are supposed to be used in the place of functions.php, I can't always get it to work.
 Try putting your filters and helpers and whatnot in the appropriate php files in app first before resorting to functions.php.

 **On controllers**
 `app/Controllers/` is a wonderful directory.
 Here's where you can define php funtions to either automatically run once a page runs or define helper functions for pages to use when needed.

+**On helper functions**
+Global functions are not always acessible from all files, use `\` (e.g. `\WP_Query($args);`) to acess them.
+Other functions need to be referenced by their namespace, e.g. `App\get_latest_krvideo()`

+You can read more about [namespaces here](https://roots.io/upping-php-requirements-in-your-wordpress-themes-and-plugins/).

 ### Blade Tips